-After adapting all the parameters from the optimization, we built the optimized design (OD) and test the new design to compared its performance with our original design.
+After adapting all the parameters from the optimization, we built the optimized design (OD) and tested the new design to compared its performance with our original design.
 Comparison of the displacement is shown in Table 2.
 Fig.6 shows the difference performance between PD and OD in the frequency range of the rocket chamber.

 Table 2